-^{(3) .} HEV has at least 4 genotypes, genotypes 1 and 2 have been found only in human but in addition to human sources, HEV strains of genotypes 3 and 4 have been detected in several animals.
+more likely to experience more severe HEV infection that it may be due to the host factors (3).
+HEV has at least 4 genotypes, genotypes 1 and 2 have been found only in human but in addition to human sources, HEV strains of genotypes 3 and 4 have been detected in several animals.
 Unlike several genotypes, only one serotype of HEV has been identified.
-It is believed that HEV has been transmitted by fecal-oral routes between humans in low sanitary conditions and improper disposal of sewage nevertheless other transmission like parenteral routes, transfusion and hemodialysis has been reported (4).
-HEV infection asymptomatic causes hepatitis in healthy individuals and non-
+It is believed that HEV has been transmitted by fecal-oral routes between humans in low sanitary conditions and improper disposal of sewage nevertheless other mode of transmission like parenteral routes, transfusion and hemodialysis has been reported (4).
+HEV asymptomatic infection causes to acute hepatitis in healthy individuals and nonpregnant women with spontaneous recovery in almost all cases.
+More severe disease and high mortality rate (20-25%) has been observed among pregnant women (5). hormonal shifts

-Corresponding author: Alijan Tabarai Department of Microbiology, School of Medicine, Golestan University of Medical Sciences, Falsafi Educational Campus, Shaskalate, 5th km Gorgan -Tehran Rd., Gorgan, Iran.
-E-mail: alijant@yahoo.com, Tel: +9817132440225
+Corresponding author: Alijan Tabarai PhD, Department of Microbiology, School of Medicine, Golestan University of Medical Sciences, Falsafi Educational Campus, Shaskalate, 5th km Gorgan -Tehran Rd., Gorgan, Iran.
+E-mail: alijant@yahoo.com , Tel: +9817132440225

 (estrogen and progesterone) and consequently immunological changes during pregnancy may effect on the severity of HEV infection (6).
 HEV RNA has been detected in 1.5% of blood donors in high endemic areas suggesting that transfusion-transmitted HEV is possible in these regions (7).
-Although some studies reported an unexpectedly high prevalence of anti-HEV antibody in their HD patients and considered nosocomial transmission via infected blood and contaminated instruments as a route of transmission but it remains to be investigated (8) .
+Although some studies reported an unexpectedly high prevalence of anti-HEV antibody in their HD patients and considered nosocomial transmission via infected blood and contaminated instruments as a route of transmission but it remains to be investigated (8).
 In contrast other studies found low rate of anti-HEV-positivity in their HD patients (9, 10).
 As far as we know, there are few studies with conflicting results about presence of detectable HEV RNA in serum and serorprevalence rate of HEV in HD patients in Iran as an endemic area.
 In our study we assessed the presence of HEV RNA among HEV-seropositive HD patients in Gorgan, north of Iran.
 Gorgan is a big city with population of about 350000 people that include two main ethnic: Fars and Turkmen.